 "Go you therefore and teach all nations, baptizing them in the name of the Father, and the Son, and the holy spirit: Teaching them to observe all things whatsoever I have commanded you: and, lo, I am with you always, even to the end of the world.
-Amen" (Matt.28:19-20).
+Amen" (Matt.28: 19-20 KJV Para.).

 Attempting to fulfill this commission is a tremendous undertaking.
 It requires much time, talent, energy, effort, and financial support.
 Time, talent, energy, and effort must come from God's children, but how should this work of the church be financially supported?

-Paul asks the Christians at Rome about the responsibility of supporting those who preached the gospel message:
+Paul asks the elect at Rome about the responsibility of supporting those who preached the gospel message: